drupalcare/solo/README.md

 INTRODUCTION:
 --------------------------------------------------------------------------------

-When building this theme, I focused on ease of use and a fast load time.
-Now, you have the power to create unlimited UI design by using the W3CSS Paragraphs.
-- Smaller and faster than other CSS frameworks.
-- Easier to learn, and easier to use than other CSS frameworks.
-- Uses standard CSS only (No jQuery or JavaScript library).
-- Speeds up and simplifies web development.
-- Supports modern responsive design (mobile first) by default.
-- Provides CSS equality for all browsers.
-Chrome, Firefox, IE, Safari, and more.
-- Provides CSS equality for all devices.
-PC, laptop, tablet, and mobile.
-- Learn more about W3.CSS https://www.w3schools.com/w3css/
+The development of this theme was centered around user-friendliness and quick loading times.
+With the W3CSS Paragraphs, you now possess the capability to generate an infinite number of UI designs.

+This CSS framework is not only smaller and quicker than its counterparts, but it's also simpler to learn and utilize.
+It exclusively employs standard CSS, eliminating the need for jQuery or JavaScript libraries.
+This accelerates and streamlines web development.
+By default, it supports contemporary responsive design with a mobile-first approach.
+It ensures CSS uniformity across all browsers, including Chrome, Firefox, IE, Safari, and more.
+Additionally, it guarantees CSS consistency across all devices, such as PCs, laptops, tablets, and mobiles.
+To learn more about W3.CSS, visit W3.CSS.

 REQUIREMENTS:
 --------------------------------------------------------------------------------

-This theme does not require any moduels to be installed.
+No modules need to be installed for this theme.

 INSTALLATION:
 --------------------------------------------------------------------------------

-Download the theme to your-drupal-site-name/themes/ and go to your-site-domain/admin/appearance and scroll to the bottom until you see Solo Theme and click on Install and set as default and click save.
+Follow these steps to download and install the Solo Theme on your Drupal site:

+1. Download the Solo Theme and save it to the themes/ directory of your Drupal site.
+The path should look like this: your-drupal-site-name/themes/.
+2. Navigate to the Appearance settings of your site by going to your-site-domain/admin/appearance.
+3. Scroll down the page until you find the Solo Theme.
+4. Click on 'Install and set as default'.
+5. Click 'Save' to apply the changes.

 FEATURES:
 --------------------------------------------------------------------------------
-) Solo Theme is using the modern W3.CSS framework with built-in responsiveness
+) Solo Theme is modern Drupal with built-in responsiveness

 ) Solo Theme has 22 regions.
 Check README.txt for more details.